Small Lab Size

 Diverse Courses and Frequent Seminars

-The Department of Genetics offers more than 100 diverse courses ranging from basic knowledge on biology to advanced science which cannot be classified by existing knowledge.
+The Genetics Program offers more than 100 diverse courses ranging from basic knowledge on biology to advanced science which cannot be classified by existing knowledge.
 For example, there are classes that center on critical reading and discussion of the primary literature to foster the ability to think and discuss.
 A large number of seminars covering various fields of life sciences are held at NIG.
 About 80 “Biological Symposia” featuring eminent scientists from all over the world are held annually.
 In addition, members of NIG

 present their progress during the past year at weekly “NIG Colloquia”.
 Course credit can be obtained by attending these seminars.
 Graduate students are invited to lunch with seminar speakers, where students have a chance to personally talk with internationally renowned scientists.